 - drinking plenty of fluids

-- young children
+- babies and young children

 - older people

-- cover your mouth and nose with a tissue when you cough or sneeze
+- covering your mouth and nose with a tissue when you cough or sneeze

-- throw away used tissues immediately
+- throwing away used tissues as quickly as possible

 Content supplied by the NHS and adapted for Ireland by the HSE